taivokasper/opencopilot/README.md

 The template variables will be filled at runtime; see our docs on [Prompting](https://docs.opencopilot.dev/improve/prompting) if you'd like to learn more.

-### 3. Run the Copilot
+### 4. Run the Copilot

 ```bash
 python copilot.py
 ```

 Your minimal copilot is now running as an API service, at `localhost:3000` by default.
-See the [interactive Swagger docs](http://localhost:3000/docs#/Chat/handle_conversation_v0_conversation__conversation_id__post) for full API documentation.
+To see the full API documentation, go to [interactive Swagger docs](http://localhost:3000/docs#/Chat/handle_conversation_v0_conversation__conversation_id__post).

-### 4. Chat with the Copilot
+### 5. Chat with the Copilot
-You can quickly test and chat with your copilot using the command-line interface by running:
+You can quickly test out and chat with your copilot using the command-line interface by running:

 ```bash
 opencopilot chat "Hello, who are you?"